 Located in the US, the snowmobiling in New York offers over thirty snowmobile trail rides from which to choose.
-The best New York snowmobiling based on popularity are considered to be Old Forge, Lowville South - Turin, Lowville West - Barnes Corners, Lowville East - Independence, and Allegany State Park.
+The best New York snowmobiling based on popularity are considered to be Old Forge, Lowville South - Turin, Lowville West - Barnes Corners, Allegany State Park, and Lowville East - Independence.
 For a detailed trail description and printable trailhead map, just select a New York snowmobiling trail below.

 Southeast of Watertown and northeast of Syracuse, the popular Old Forge area has over 500 miles of snowmobiling in the Adirondack Mountains.
 It is considered the snowmobile capital of New York and interconnects with Central and Update New York snowmobile trail systems.
 While the Old Forge snowmobile trails officially open in early December, the best snowmobiling is usually in January and February.
 Note: Since these are groomed trail systems, a local paid trail permit is required to ride this system.
 The Town of Webb/Inlet Trail Permit is the required permit.

 North of Saratoga Springs, the area between Lake George and Lake Luzerne has miles of groomed snowmobile trails.
 The Lake George snowmobile trails are groomed by the South Warren Snowmobile Club.

 South of Buffalo and Ellicottville near Salamanca in Cattaraugus County, the 65,000 acre Allegheny State Park has 61 miles of groomed snowmobiling rolling around the surrounding hills through hardwood forests on closed forest roads and trails.
 When snowmobiling the Allegany State Park, all snowmobiles must have a New York State snowmobile registration unless you are riding on your own private property.